bernard-elhagin/dots/configs.md

 guarantee that transactions using the same TransactionalId have been completed prior to starting any new transactions.
 If no TransactionalId is provided, then the producer is limited to idempotent delivery.
-If a TransactionalId is configured, enable.idempotence is implied.
+If a TransactionalId is configured, `enable.idempotence` is implied.
 By default the TransactionId is not configured, which means transactions cannot be used.
-Note that, by default, transactions require a cluster of at least three brokers which is the recommended setting for production; for development you can change this, by adjusting broker setting transaction.state.log.replication.factor.
+Note that, by default, transactions require a cluster of at least three brokers which is the recommended setting for production; for development you can change this, by adjusting broker setting `transaction.state.log.replication.factor`.

 Type: string